AM311/Cybersecurity_Report/home.md

  0. **Open a Shell**;

  1. **Find the IP address of the Domain Controller**:
- To begin, we need to find the IP address of the Domain Controller.
+ To begin, we need to find the IP address of the DomainController.
  For doing so, we execute the following command:

     `nmap -p 389 -A -v -Pn 10.0.2.0/24`

     which tries to contact all the IP addresses in the range `10.0.2.0 - 10.0.2.255` on port  **389** (LDAP) to check whether it is open and the device is ready to accept requests.

-	From the response, we find out that the DomainController has IPv4 address **`10.0.2.200`**.
+	From the response, we find out that the DomainController has IPv4 address **`10.0.2.200`**:

 	 ![Response of the nmap request](https://raw.githubusercontent.com/AM311/Cybersecurity_Report/main/img/nmap_DC.png)

  2. **Understand the existing accounts and groups**:
-	To understand which are our targets, we need to be aware of what the domain accounts are and which groups they belong to.
+	In order to choose our targets, we need to be aware of what the domain accounts are and which groups they belong to.
-	For doing so, we ask the Domain Controller, via a LDAP query, to  list us all the entries in the `Users` Active Directory default folder:
+	For doing so, we ask the DomainController, via a LDAP query, to list us all the entries in the `Users` Active Directory default container:

     `ldapsearch -x -b "cn=Users,dc=cybersec,dc=units,dc=it" -H "ldap://10.0.2.200" -D "cn=Utente Dominio,cn=Users,dc=cybersec,dc=units,dc=it" -w 'User00!'`